Times change and my website needed to change too. To see the 2020 update of this page click this link

 Purchase several easy-entry litter boxes.

-Warmed, canned cat foods with pungent odor and a bit of added water encourages picky eater.
+Warmed, canned cat foods with pungent odors and a bit of added water to encourage picky eaters.

 Loss Of Litterbox Training – Soiling The House